opentok/learning-opentok-php/README.md

 ## Getting Help

-We love to hear from you so if you have questions, comments or find a bug in the project, let us know!
+We love to hear from you so if you have questions, comments, or find a bug in the project, let us know!
 You can either:

 - Open an issue on this repository
 - See <https://support.tokbox.com/> for support options